+The statute discussed in the post below post was amended on August 3, 2020.
+For information on the amendments to the statute, see our new post from August 7, 2020: What Does New York’s Amended COVID–19 Immunity Law Mean For Providers?
+This new post was written by Steven R Gersz.
+To be clear, you need to read both the post below and our post of August 7, 2020 in order to understand the current state of the law.
 While all health care providers in New York are struggling to meet the needs of their patients, Governor Cuomo signed a new law that grants them immunity from most civil and criminal liability so they can focus on the job at hand.
 This new statute is much broader than Governor Cuomo’s Executive Order on March 23, 2020 that extended qualified immunity only to providers treating COVID-19 patients.

 During the pandemic, resources within all health care facilities are really challenged.
 The Emergency or Disaster Treatment Protection Act (“EDTPA”) recognizes that all patients must be treated as if they are COVID-19 positive until proven otherwise, putting an enormous strain on the whole system.
 There are not enough health care providers and they are all being asked to work long hours, under very difficult circumstances, reaching beyond their comfort levels with shortages of personal protective equipment (PPE), often.
 This law recognizes that medical professionals are doing their best under these difficult circumstances.
 It seeks to cut them some slack.
 It is designed to encourage health professionals to use their best judgement and to act in good faith and protects them from the missteps that inevitably flow from the lack of sleep, lack of resources and lack of good communications.